Lam2026/Assignment2/README.md

 ### PPP-RTK

-PPP-RTK combines elements of both PPP and RTK to provide the best of both worlds—high precision and global coverage.
+PPP-RTK combines elements of both PPP and RTK in an attempt to provide high precision (from RTK) and global coverage (from PPP).

 #### Advantages